Didgety/didgety.github.io/_posts/2023-12-25-dns_server.md

 categories:
 ---

-DNS has given me headaches ever since I first set up my first Minecraft server back in 2010.
-I decided learning more about the protocol and implementing it for myself would be a good project.
+DNS is a rather enigmatic protocol, but it is a key piece of our modern life.
+After wrestling with some dns issues I decided learning more about the protocol and implementing it myself would be a fun project so I set to work using Rust!

 This project made me significantly more comfortable working at the bit level and using bitwise operations.